lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 totalClBalance = clValidatorsBalance + clPendingBalance
 ```

 > Note: For the `clValidatorsBalanceGwei` and `clPendingBalanceGwei` calculations, the oracle uses [Keys API](https://github.com/lidofinance/lido-keys-api).
-When querying Keys API, the oracle verifies that the returned data corresponds to a slot greater than `refSlot`, ensuring that the response includes the most up-to-date state.
+When querying Keys API, the oracle verifies that the returned data corresponds to an EL block number greater than or equal to the reference block, ensuring that the response includes the most up-to-date state.

 #### CL Validators Balance Calculation Algorithm

 1. **Data retrieval:** get the active validator set (with balances) from the Consensus Layer, and the list of Lido keys from the Keys API.
-2. **Consistency check:** the number of Lido keys returned by the Keys API must be at least equal to the count of deposited validators reported by the Staking Router.
+2. **Consistency check:** the number of Lido keys returned by the Keys API must be at least equal to the count of deposited validators reported by the Lido contract (`depositedValidators`).
 If fewer keys are returned, revert.
 3. **Match keys to validators:** for every Lido key, look it up in the CL validator set:
    - If the key is present on the CL, it belongs to an active Lido validator and is included in the report.
    - If the key is not yet on the CL, it is pending (deposited on the Execution Layer, not yet activated on the Consensus Layer) and is skipped here — its balance is handled separately by the pending-balance calculation.